 Conclusion

 It’s important to note that the two climate control approaches discussed in this article cover only the basics.
 There are many more factors to take into account to determine the most suitable HVAC system for your home.
-Having said that, we strongly suggest that you consult a professional to help take a proper look at your home and help decide on the right HVAC setup that is in line with your heating or cooling needs.
+However, we recommend consulting an expert to inspect your home and determine the best HVAC configuration for your heating and cooling needs.